felixmc/shortnr/README.md

 #Installation

-## 1. Get the code
+### 1. Get the code

 	git clone git://github.com/felixmc/shortnr.git

-## 2. Install Modules
+### 2. Install Modules

 	cd shortnr
 	npm install

-## 3. Configure shortnr
+### 3. Configure Shortnr

-Edit the config.js file and enter your database configuration as well as well as specify the length of the URLs the service will generate as this will affect the database setup.
+Edit the `config.js` file and enter your database configuration as well as well as specify the length of the URLs the service will generate as this will affect the database setup.

-Make sure you already created the MySQL database you plan on using with Shortnr.
+Make sure that you already created the MySQL database you plan on using with Shortnr.

-## 4. Generate Database Tables
+### 4. Generate Database Tables

 The following will create the appropriate tables in your database based on your configuration.